Anthony Thompson (Gaelic footballer)

-He won one All-Ireland Senior Football Championship and four Ulster Senior Football Championships with his county.
+First called up to play for the Donegal senior team ahead of the 2006 season by manager Brian McIver, Thompson won one All-Ireland Senior Football Championship (SFC) title, four Ulster Senior Football Championship titles and a National Football League title while playing for his county (won under the management of McIver, Jim McGuinness and Declan Bonner respectively).
+As of 2023, he had amassed seven Donegal Senior Football Championship titles while playing with his club.

 Playing career

 Club

-Playing alongside John Gildea in midfield, Thompson scored three points, including two frees, in the final as Naomh Conaill won their first ever Donegal Senior Football Championship in 2005.
-He was sent off in the final of the 2009 Donegal Senior Football Championship, which his team lost to St Eunan's.
-His club won the 2010 County Final and went on to reach the final of the 2010 Ulster Senior Club Football Championship, knocking out Cavan champions Kingscourt, Monaghan champions Clontibret and Tyrone champions Coalisland along the way.
+Playing alongside John Gildea in midfield, Thompson scored 0–3 (two of which were frees), in the final replay, as Naomh Conaill won its first ever Donegal Senior Football Championship (SFC) in 2005.
+He was sent off in the 2009 Donegal Senior Football Championship final, which his club lost to St Eunan's.
+His club won the 2010 Donegal SFC final, and went on to reach the final of the 2010 Ulster Senior Club Football Championship, knocking out Cavan champions Kingscourt, Monaghan champions Clontibret and Tyrone champions Coalisland along the way.

-He played for his club in the final of the 2015 Donegal Senior Football Championship.
-They won.
+Thompson played for his club in the final of the 2015 Donegal SFC.
+His club won.
+Then he played for his club in the final of the 2019 Donegal SFC.
+His club won, following a second replay.
+Then Thompson played for his club in the 2020 Donegal SFC final.
+His club won, following extra-time and a penalty shoot-out.

-He played for his club in the final of the 2019 Donegal Senior Football Championship.
-They won, following a second replay.
+Then he played for his club in the 2022 Donegal SFC final.
+His club won.
+Then he played for his club in the 2023 Donegal SFC final.
+His club won, and Thompson even scored a point.
+Ahead of the 2023 final, Thompson (alongside Marty Boyle, Stephen McGrath, Leo McLoone and Eoin Waide) was recognised for making a 100th club championship appearance.

-He played for his club in the final of the 2020 Donegal Senior Football Championship.
-They won, following extra-time and a penalty shoot-out.
+Thompson played for his club in the 2025 Donegal SFC, when his club won the final again, receiving his eighth winners' medal from 13 appearances in the decider.